jakobhaervig/openfoam-dockerfiles/README.md

 *1c)* Install the latest [Paraview](https://www.paraview.org/download/) version.
 Feel free to choose the MPI versions, which let's you run Paraview in parallel.

-Windows only: Choose the .exe file
+Windows only: Choose the .exe or .msi file

 macOS: Choose the .pkg file